 Between seasons, I’m either back home working, somewhere else working, or off travelling somewhere.
 These travel spells usually involve going overland as much as possible, forgoing the ease of a 2-hour flight to instead spend 2 days actually seeing the scenery through a bus window and checking out what the border towns & border crossings are like, or forgoing the torture of a 12-hour flight to instead make the overland journey from Europe to Asia a goal in its own right.

-All this research and all this hands-on overland travel experience has given me plenty of useful information to share with fellow travellers – not to mention more than a few yarns from the more intense & sketchy experiences and epic journeys & misadventures.
-So I eventually started this travel blog to tell these stories from my past and ongoing travels, while providing as much useful information as I can (for the places I’ve been) on overland travel options, ski resorts, and hiking – especially for the Far East, where I’ve been based for most of this decade and where I’ve slowed down my pace of travel and therefore been able to dig deeper and get below the surface of the fascinating cultures of China, Korea, Taiwan, and in particular Japan where I spent a few years teaching English.
+All this has given me plenty of useful information to share with fellow travellers – not to mention more than a few yarns from the more intense & sketchy experiences and epic journeys & misadventures.
+So I eventually started this travel blog to tell these stories from my past and ongoing travels, while providing as much useful information as I can (for the places I’ve been) on overland travel options, ski resorts, and hiking – especially for the Far East, where I’ve been based for most of this decade and where I’ve slowed down my pace of travel and therefore been able to dig deeper and get below the surface of the fascinating cultures of Korea, Taiwan, and in particular Japan where I spent a few years teaching English.